pfenninglab/TACIT/README.md

 2. open chromatin predictions matrix file (text file, rows are OCRs, columns are species no header, first column is OCR names, tab-seperated, missing data is noted as -1; examples can be found at http://daphne.compbio.cs.cmu.edu/files/ikaplow/TACITSupplement/PredictionMatrices/)
 3. file listing species corresponding to predictions matrix columns (text file, one per line, in the format Genus species)
 4. phenotype file (csv file with column name headers, species names in a column called "species binomial" in the format genus_species for `ocr_phylolm.r` and  "Species Name" in the format Genus species for `ocr_phyloglm.r`)
-5. output file name "template," which includes a directory followed by a csv file name; output files will be the file name without the csv followed by the output file number and the random seed (example: if output file "template" given is /path/to/foo.csv, output will be in (I,S as below) /path/to/foo_rI_S.csv)
+5. output file name "template," which includes a directory followed by a csv file name; output files will be the file name without the csv followed by the output file number and the random seed (example: if output file "template" given is /path/to/foo.csv, output will be in (I,S as below) /path/to/foo_rI_S.csv); if you are running permulations multiple times for the same OCRs, phenotype annotations combination that will be combined, use the same output directory and different template file names each time
 6. I: output file number and inital line in predictions matrix
 7. J: step size in predictions matrix (see below),
 8. K: number of permulations per OCR (0 for true data / no permulations, make > 0 only if not using additional rejection sampler for accepting only permulations that preserve the direction from phylolm/phyloglm as described below; will apply phylolm to K permulations for OCRs on lines I, I+J, I+2J, ... until end of matrix is reached)